Median Household Income, by Race/Ethnicity

 How is the region performing?

-In 2010-14, Asian residents of the Mid-Hudson Valley had the highest median income, at $90,500, followed by white ($70,600), Hispanic ($56,100), and African American ($51,800) residents.
-For each group, the regional median income was higher than the statewide (excluding NYC), with the largest gap coming among African American residents ($10,500) and Asian residents ($4,000).
-The general pattern of discrepancies between racial and ethnic groups was the same on the regional, statewide, and national level.
+In 2011-15, Asian residents of the Mid-Hudson Valley had the highest median income, at $94,700, followed by white ($70,700), Hispanic ($55,000), and African American ($51,800) residents.
+For each group, regional median income was higher than national and statewide (excluding NYC) figures.
+Though the general pattern of discrepancies between racial and ethnic groups was the same on the regional, statewide, and national levels, African American residents in the Mid-Hudson Valley had median household incomes that were higher than the state (excluding NYC) and national medians.

 Notes about the data